alnwlsn/scratchpad/README.md

 ## ttylynx

 Bash script that forms a rudimentary command line interface to read and navigate web pages from a command line interface which has no cursor control.
 Optimized for a hard copy teletype, [like my converted Selectric II](https://www.youtube.com/watch?v=1kXnsvYfaF4), where printing things takes a long time.
 Uses lynx to render web pages, and wget / jp2a to view JPG images as ascii art.
 Works a bit like the original CERN LineModeBrowser

-## trs804kb

-This is a backlate for @jaycrutti's TRS-80 Model 4 keyboard [replacement](https://www.jaycrutti.com/hardware-projects/tandy-trs-80-model-4-replacement-keyboard) using modern mechanical keyswitches.

-## trs804p-gotek

-This is a 3D printed faceplate and sled to put a Gotek floppy emulator inside the modem compartment of a TRS-80 model 4P.
-Uses one of those "0.91 inch 128x32" OLED i2c displays for more info.
-[FlashFloppy](https://github.com/keirf/flashfloppy) is my Gotek firmware of choice.

-I have my model 4p configured to see this as a third floppy drive (DS2).
-The Trs80s can support 4 floppy drives, but the DS2 signal is not broken out to the floppy connector on the 4P mainboard (at least on my machine).
-The components are there, they just didn't put in the traces.

-My toggle switch swaps the DS2 and DS0 lines so that you can boot from the emulator if you so choose.
-To make this neater, I rerouted the DS0 signal on the mainboard so it runs down one one of the unused wires of the floppy cable instead of the one it's supposed to use.
-The DS2 signal is also isolated at the connector on the Gotek.
-The switch selects which signal should go to the real floppy drive and then sends it back up the correct line, so the real drive can remain jumpered to DS0.